math-io/evalrational/README.md

 var evalrational = require( 'math-evalrational' );
 ```

-#### evalrational( num, denom, x )
+#### evalrational( P, Q, x )

 Evaluates a [rational function][rational-function] at a value `x`.
-The numerator coefficients `num` and the denominator coefficients `denom` are expected to be arrays of the same length, i.e.
-the polynomials are required to have the same degree.
+The numerator coefficients `P` and the denominator coefficients `Q` are expected to be arrays of the same length, i.e. the polynomials are required to have the same degree.

 ``` javascript
 var v = evalrational( [-6,-5], [3,0.5], 6 );